TheJanusStream/symbios-avatar/docs/clips.md

 | as JSON instead | 636.8 KiB, 3.2× |
 | gzipped | 117.9 KiB, 59% |

-**Fingers are nearly half of it, and they stay.** Including them was the owner's decision (2026-08-07) and the price is stated here rather than quietly taken out of it: a hand is twenty-one of our rig's seventy-seven joints and forty of the reference's sixty-six, so a clip that moves the fingers spends most of its bytes on them. `Greeting` is a wave with an open hand and is fifty-nine times the size
+**Fingers are nearly half of it, and they stay.** Including them was a deliberate decision and the price is stated here rather than quietly taken out of it: a hand is twenty-one of our rig's seventy-seven joints and forty of the reference's sixty-six, so a clip that moves the fingers spends most of its bytes on them. `Greeting` is a wave with an open hand and is fifty-nine times the size